BimsDevs/ansible-config-mgt/Ansible Configuration Management.md

 Commit your code into GitHub:

-1.  use git commands to add, commit and push your branch to GitHub.
+# Use git commands to add, commit and push your branch to GitHub.

 git status